 Since you were young, your lips have always been ‘on the thin’ side.
 But as you’re approaching your milestone birthday, they’ve lost volume.
 When you get home you start lip filler research.
 A few of your friends have had lip filler treatments and they look amazing.
 And while you’re pretty certain you’re going to book lip filler treatment in, you want to find out more.

 During your research you find out that lips get thin as a natural part of the ageing process.
 Over time, you experience a natural decrease in collagen.
 This results in your lips becoming thinner and less defined.
-Young lips stay full because younger skin contains a lot of naturally occurring hyaluronic acid.
-This compound keeps your lips plump and moist from the inside out.
+Young lips stay full because younger skin contains a lot of naturally occurring molecules which keeps your lips plump and moist from the inside out.

 You also discover that the ageing process affects facial bone structure.
 Your upper jawbones that support your lips start to lose their volume, due to reabsorption into your body.
 Without the volume support of your jawbones, your upper lip will appear flatter and thinner.
 Furrows and lines around the lip area occur over time due to habitual mouth expressions like pursing or smiling.
 These so-called ‘smokers’ lines’ around the lips can happen even if you have never smoked.
 Habitual puckering of your lips, drinking from straws or dehydration can result in your lips appearing sunken.